J-1 Visa Dental Hygienist Jobs

 Confirm the 2-year home residency rule applies to you

 J-1 Trainees and Specialists in healthcare fields may be subject to the two-year home-country physical presence requirement under INA section 212(e).
-Check your DS-2019 and consult with your designated sponsor before accepting an offer, since this requirement affects any future H-1B or green card path.
+Check your DS-2019 and consult with your designated sponsor before accepting an offer, since this requirement affects any future H-1B visa or green card path.

 Negotiate offer timing around sponsor processing windows